Travel.State.Gov > International Travel > Before You Go > Our Consular Safety and Security Messaging > Consular Information Frequently Asked Questions

 The information used to formulate Travel Advisories is collected from a range of sources, such as crime statistics and other information that is publicly available, information gathered from U.S. government sources, as well as assessments by our embassies and consulates.
 Travel Advisories also take into account decisions made to protect the security of U.S. government personnel overseas and ensure that U.S. citizens receive appropriate security information.
 This analysis is undertaken without regard to bilateral political or economic considerations.
 Travel Advisories represent our commitment to protect U.S. citizens traveling and residing abroad by providing them important safety and security information.

 We would like all U.S. citizens to review our information before deciding on travel to or within any foreign country, not just the ones considered the most dangerous.
 With that goal, we issue Travel Advisories for all countries and assign levels of advice to allow U.S. citizens to make more informed travel decisions.
-This new format helps travelers see specific areas where extra precautions may be necessary and what actions they should take.
+This helps travelers see specific areas where extra precautions may be necessary and what actions they should take.

 Most Travel Advisories are at Level 1 – Exercise Normal Precautions – or Level 2 – Exercise Increased Caution.
 Travel Advisories at Levels 2 - 4 provide clear reasons for the advice, use common risk indicators, and state specific actions U.S. citizens should take if they decide to travel to or reside in that country.
 The new format highlights areas within a country that are of particular concern and provides specific advice for U.S. citizens who decide to travel to those areas.